dominique-lopiccolo/dominique-lopiccolo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my site! :coffee:"
+title: "Welcome to my site! ☕"
 author_profile: true
 redirect_from:
   - /about/